 - 3.1 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.2 Seven representations have been received from local residents on the grounds of the Prevention of Public Nuisance and Crime and Disorder supporting the review application submitted by Environmental Protection seeking the amendment of conditions. - 3.3 Twenty representations have been received from local residents on the grounds of Prevention of Public Nuisance supporting the extension of the patio's opening hours. - 3.4 Full details of the representations supporting the extension of the patio's opening hours are at Appendix C and full details of the representations supporting the review application are attached at Appendix D. A map detailing the addresses of the persons who have submitted representations supporting the extension of the patio's opening hours are in Appendix E. A map detailing the addresses of the persons who have submitted representations supporting the review application and their location in relation to the premises are attached at Appendix F.
+A summary appears below: - 3.2 Six representations have been received from local residents and one has been received from Sussex Police on the grounds of the Prevention of Crime and Disorder, Public Safety and Prevention of Public Nuisance supporting the application submitted by The Environmental Protection Team seeking the amendment of opening hours and conditions. - 3.3 Full details of the representations are attached at Appendix C. A map detailing the addresses of the persons who have submitted the representations and their location in relation to the premises is attached at Appendix D.